-As part of DOE's Integrated Contract Procurement Team Program, TA, GEL, and ARS were audited during 2010 (DOE 2010a,b,c).
+As part of DOE's Integrated Contract Procurement Team Program, TA, GEL, and ARS were audited during 2011 (DOE 2011 a,b,c).
 During the audits, errors are categorized into Priority I and Priority II findings.
 Priority I status indicates a problem that can result in unusable data or a finding that the contract analytical laboratory cannot adequately perform services for DOE.
 Priority II status indicates problems that do not result in unusable data and do not indicate that the contract analytical laboratory cannot adequately perform services for DOE (DOE 2002).
-There were no Priority I findings during 2010.
+There were no Priority I findings during 2011.

-The results of the TA audit included three Priority II findings.
-The Priority II findings were in the following departments: one in the Data Quality for Organic Analyses, one in the Inorganic and Wet Chemistry Department, and one in the Radiological Department.
-The results of the GEL audit included one Priority II finding, which was in the Quality Assurance Department.
+The results of the TA audit included nine Priority II findings.
+The Priority II findings were in the following departments: five in the Data Quality for Organic Analyses, one in the Inorganic and Wet Chemistry Department, two in the Radiological Department, and one in Hazardous and Radioactive Materials Management.